juri-sinitson/angular-monorepo/README.md

 #### How to handle side effects in the code?
-Side effects should be separated from the rest of the code into places where they are simple to find.
+Side effects should be separated from the rest of the code into places where they are easy to find.
 A (signal) store is a good candidate.
-A method/function of the store with a side effect should then have a e.g. a prefix or postfix `sideEffect` for one to immediately see where the side effects in the given store are.
+A method/function of the store with a side effect should then have a prefix or a postfix `sideEffect` for the one to immediately see where the side effects in the given store are.

-See also [this](https://github.com/juri-sinitson/angular-monorepo/blob/main/libs/shared-business/examples/src/lib/stores/product.store.ts) example and its [unit tests](https://github.com/juri-sinitson/angular-monorepo/blob/main/libs/shared-business/examples/src/lib/stores/product.store.spec.ts).
+See also [this](https://github.com/juri-sinitson/angular-monorepo/blob/main/libs/persons-management/api-persons/src/lib/stores/person-entity-store.service.ts) example and its [unit tests](https://github.com/juri-sinitson/angular-monorepo/blob/main/libs/persons-management/api-persons/src/lib/stores/person-entity-store.service.spec.ts).

 Ideally the store of your choice supports such tool like Redux [DevTools](https://github.com/reduxjs/redux-devtools).
 In this case you have a very handy and effective tool to debug the side effects in your code.